Unlocking Financial Flexibility: A Guide to Business Term Loans.

 Sources of Term Loans.

-- Financial statements for the past three years, including balance sheets and profit and loss statements "P&L".
+- Financial statements for the past three years, including balance sheets and profit and loss statements (P&L).

 - Tax returns for the business and its owners over the past three years.

-- A debt schedule detailing existing obligations.
+- A debt schedule outlining existing obligations.

 - Personal financial statements for all business owners.